What We Believe

 We’re probably not as heretical as you assume; we’re probably not as into your theological emphases as you want.
 Please avoid ridiculous assumptions and reading between the lines.
 Believe us when we say it’s pure coincidence that if you read this statement twice you’ll have read 666 words.

-Mark has been serving in pastoral roles for over 15 years.
-After a decade in various teaching and administrative roles at Eternity Bible College, Mark now works with Ryan as the Associate Pastor of Creekside Church in Rocklin, California.
+Mark has been serving in pastoral roles for nearly 20 years.
+After a decade in various teaching and administrative roles at Eternity Bible College, Mark is a pastor at Creekside Church in Rocklin, California.
 His books include Resonate: Enjoying God’s Gift of Music and the New York Times bestseller Multiply: Disciples Making Disciples, which he co-authored with Francis Chan.

-Ryan MacDiarmid is currently the Lead Pastor of a church in Sacramento, California.
-He has served vocational ministry for over 15 years, working at small churches, large churches, and everything in between.
+Ryan MacDiarmid serves with Mark on the pastoral staff at Creekside Church in Rocklin, California.
+He has served vocational ministry for nearly 20 years, working at small churches, large churches, and everything in between.
 He is a husband, and father to five children.
 He loves Jesus, but like so many of us can be distracted and disillusioned by all the religious crap.
 And even on his best days, he can be a real jackass.

 Jackasstheology.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 There are costs associated with hosting, and maintaining this site.
 Being an Amazon affiliate makes the site financially viable.